ryman1/keeweb-wiki/FAQ.md

 A: No. They are not cross-platform and depend on KeePass libs.
 But I'm planning to support javascript plugins and CSS themes.

 Q: When my issue will be fixed?
-A: There's Milestone field.
+A: Please check the Milestone field for this issue.
 Possible values:
 - vN.M.X: in the upcoming hotfix to currently published version
 - vN.M: in the next release N.M, according to the [roadmap](TODO)
 - vN.X: in some release after current release